 C. A physician who knowingly violates this section commits an act of unprofessional conduct and is subject to disciplinary action.

-D. On or before December 1, 2021, the Arizona medical board and the Arizona board of osteopathic examiners in medicine and surgery shall convene a work group that includes licensee representatives and patient advocates to jointly develop an informed consent checklist for physicians to discuss with patients before breast implant surgery.
+D. The Arizona medical board and the Arizona board of osteopathic examiners in medicine and surgery shall convene a work group that includes licensee representatives and patient advocates to jointly develop an informed consent checklist for physicians to discuss with patients before breast implant surgery.
 The informed consent checklist shall include the information prescribed in subsection A of this section and any other information the boards and the work group determine to be necessary.
 The work group shall review the checklist and provide updates as necessary.

-E. For the purposes of this section, "breast implant surgery" means the surgical placement of a cosmetic breast implant.
+E. For the purposes of this section, "breast implant surgery" means the surgical placement of a breast implant for cosmetic or reconstructive purposes.